Batman: Night of the Owls: "Night of the Owls"

 Selina and Spark check the fight out and while Spark wishes to back out, Selina jumps into the fight.
 After giving Arkham to Nightwing, Batman goes to save Lincoln March.
 Bruce combats Alton Carver, the Talon sent to kill March, but is unable to stop Carver from killing March, a mayoral candidate who wanted to make Gotham a better place.
 March gives Batman a package that will make Gotham better and Bruce heads out to burn down the lair of the Court of Owls.
-Damian heads off to the outskirts of Gotham and decapitates a Talon who was seeking to kill an army general and Batwing proceeds to mutilate a Talon who wanted to assassinate Lucius Fox.
+Damian heads off to the outskirts of Gotham and kills a Talon who was seeking to kill an army general and Batwing proceeds to mutilate a Talon who wanted to assassinate Lucius Fox.

 Batgirl proceeds to meet a Talon named Mary, who when she sees Batgirl simply strokes her across the face.
 Batgirl swipes a piece of paper from Mary.
 Balloon bombs set off by the Court of Owls also begin to go off at random spots.
 Batgirl then pushes Mary into a balloon bomb, killing her.
 However, Mary's healing factor keeps her barely alive, and Batgirl keeps her tied up to the Batsignal, which at that point had been sabotaged to display a massive owl.
 Batgirl then switches the owl with the original bat.
 The Outlaws capture Mr. Freeze and Red Hood ends up having a "heart to heart" with a Talon, who eventually decides that he wants to be in control of the second time he is killed, and so begs Red Hood to execute him.
 The battle against the Owls begins to go the way of the Gotham citizens.
 Alton then awakens, believing himself to finally be free from fear and all that has bound him.
-Mr. Freeze, however, escapes and tries to kill Bruce Wayne, but once again ends up being stopped twice in one day.
+Freeze escapes and tries to kill Bruce Wayne, but once again ends up being stopped twice in one day.

 Selina and Spark initially think themselves to have killed the Talon, but later realize that the Talon is, in a way, immortal.
 Ephraim takes Selina's whip and begins to mercilessly beat Spark and then choke Selina's lover with it with Selina not understanding.
 Selina decides to bargain with the Talon, offering him a full set of Talon daggers.
 Ephraim begins to listen but is shot in the head by the Penguin.
-Selina and Spark eventually decide not on stealing the Talon daggers that Penguin originally had in his possession and head off to deposit the Talon's body, which they leave at the Batsignal, with the Night of the Owls having come to a close.
+Selina and Spark eventually decide not on stealing the Talon daggers that Penguin originally had in his possession and head off to deposit the Talon's body, which they leave at the Bat-Signal, with the Night of the Owls having come to a close.